denisecase/TimberwolfTracker-GirlsVolleyball/NOTES.md

 Switch between branches to push to both places.

-To push change to GitHub as well, change branch, verify, push, and return to master:
+To push change to GitHub as well, change branch, verify, push, and return to master.

+Open a new terminal.
+Make it a __bash__ shell.
+Then, run the following commands:

 ```
 git branch -M main